DataDog/documentation/content/en/metrics/distributions.md

 Like other metric types, such as `gauges` or `histograms`, distributions have the following aggregations available: `count`, `min`, `max`, `sum`, and `avg`.
 Distributions are initially tagged the same way as other metrics, with custom tags set in code.
 They are then resolved to host tags based on the host that reported the metric.

 However, you can enable advanced query functionality such as the calculation of globally accurate percentile aggregations for all queryable tags on your distribution on the Metrics Summary page.
-This provides aggregations for `p50`, `p75`, `p90`, `p95`, and `p99` or any user-defined percentile of your choosing (with up to two decimal points such as 99.99), including standard deviation.
-Enabling advanced queries also unlocks threshold queries.
+This provides aggregations for `p50`, `p75`, `p90`, `p95`, and `p99` or any user-defined percentile of your choosing (with up to two decimal points such as 99.99).
+Enabling advanced queries also unlocks threshold queries and standard deviation.

 {{< img src="metrics/distributions/advancedquery.mp4" alt="A user enabling advanced query functionality by clicking on edit under the advanced section" video=true width=65% >}}